-Prerequisite: F.I.
-Language Arts 120
+Prerequisite: FI Language Arts 120

-Description: This course prepares students for the AP French exam which consists of five different components.
+Description: This course prepares students for the AP French exam which consists of multiple choice and free response questions.
 Students will refine their skills in oral and written communication, reading comprehension, grammar and listening.
 AP students may elect to complete the AP French exam in May in order to gain credit at post-secondary institutions in North America.